apigee/apigee-go-gen/README.md

 * **Control the Output:** Use control logic in your template to adjust your proxy configuration based on your OpenAPI spec.
 * **Access the Spec:** The OpenAPI text and [map](https://go.dev/blog/maps) are available during template rendering.

-Once you render the template, you then use the `yaml2bundle` tool to transform this YAML output into a deployable API Proxy bundle.

 **See an Example:** Check out the included OAS3 template at [examples/template/oas3](examples/templates/oas3/apiproxy.yaml).